jano-wol/barbakan_zero/README.md

 ./data/configs/selfplay/selfplay_train.cfg.in
 ./source/scripts/train/synchronous_loop.sh
 It is possible that as the training process evolves, some changes are needed in the constants. (e.g. one can try to experiment with NUM_GAMES_PER_CYCLE or surewinDepth etc.)

-# analyze with the engine
-Next to the executable (in ./build/release/bin/barbakan_zero) one need to copy a config file (default_gtp.cfg can be found in ./data/configs/gtp) and a model file (default_model.bin.gz can be found in ./data/model, or one can train a new model with the training pipeline.)
-For a graphical interface please set up the q5gomoku project.
-Clone and follow the Readme.md instructions of:

-gtp engine can be also used without the graphical interface, but this is very inconvenient.
-Some example command:
-./build/release/bin/barbakan_zero gtp
-boardsize 19
-showboard
-play B A19
-play W C1
-showboard

-or
-./build/release/bin/barbakan_zero benchmark